msmxu23/DH150-Assignment05/README.md

 The purpose of UX Storytelling is so that we can understand how different users operate, so as UI/UX designers and researchers, we can create and build interfaces, systems, and products that cater to target users' feelings and expectations.
 UX Storytelling helps those who are in the UI/UX field to make people's lives easier, more efficient, and effective.
 UX Storytelling helps us brainstorm, plan, and come up with better ideas as we begin to understand our users more accurately on a personal level.
 From extensive research, we are able to predict target users' responses more accurately by generating design ideas and building prototypes to test these ideas.

 ## Features
-- Chat box: allows you to talk to people that you added on the app, shows you who is online, your old conversations, and allows you to create new ones
+- Forum/Chat box: allows you to create topics, comment on each other's posts, like comments, repost, or share opinions related to music
-- Forum: allows you to create topics, comment on each other's replies, like comments, repost, or post opinions related to music
+- Mood Board: gives you the option to choose a certain atmosphere, whether you're feeling upbeat, soultry, in the mood for study music
 - The Latest: shows the latest news from artists you like, whether it is their tours, shows, meet & greet, released albums, or songs

 ## Personas